Wilson Cary Nicholas: Family

+Perhaps the most famous of his family members was his nephew Robert C. Nicholas, who moved to Louisiana and became a U.S. Senator.
+Another significant family member was Jane Hollins Nicholas (1798–1871), who married Thomas Jefferson's grandson Thomas Jefferson Randolph (1792–1875).
+Randolph spent years disentangling the financial arrears of his father-in-law's estate.

 Revolutionary War

 Nicholas served as a lieutenant in the Albemarle County Militia during the American Revolution.

 Career

 Lawyer and planter

 Nicholas was admitted to the Virginia bar in 1778 and returned to Albemarle County after the war.
 By 1794, he settled his family at a plantation along the James River, which he called "Mount Warren".
 Like his father and relatives, Nicholas farmed and operated his household using enslaved labor.
 Tobacco was the main crop in Albemarle County.
 Still, in the 1790s, Richmond merchant Robert Gamble convinced W.C.
 Nicholas to switch to wheat when everyone was aware of the damage erosion and tobacco's nutrient demands made to the local soil, and wheat prices had risen.
 However, Nicholas would have a longstanding feud with the Scott family over the location of the tobacco and wheat warehouses along the James River in Albemarle County.
 Nicholas temporarily won in 1789, as the town of Warren was established on his lands.
 Still, by 1817, the terminus of the Rockfish Gap turnpike became Scottsville.
 In the 1787 Virginia tax census, Nicholas enslaved 39 adults and 23 children, as well as 22 horses and 49 cattle and a four-wheeled phaeton in Albemarle County.
 In the final census in his lifetime, Nicholas enslaved 57 people in Albemarle County, of whom 32 worked in agriculture, including 9 girls and 8 boys under age 14, and 6 men and 6 women more than 45 years old.